Alex-Reitz/Alex-Reitz/README.md

 ## About me
 * 👨‍💻 I'm a fullstack software engineer building apps in Python, Flask, React, Node, PostgreSQL, and Express.
 * 🌱 I'm about to graduate from Springboard's Software Engineering Career Track Program
-* ₿ Interested in cryptocurrencies and blockchain technology
+* Interested in Ethereum, DeFi, and blockchain technology
-* 👀 Let's talk about DeFi